Geometries

 In the ers_data

-dataset each granule contains a geometry
+dataset, each granule includes a geometry

-field which represents the footprint each granule as a polygon.
+field that represents the footprint of each granule as a polygon.
+Tilebox automatically converts geometry fields to Polygon

 or MultiPolygon

-By integrating with shapely, you can make use of the rich set of libraries and tooling around it, which includes support for computing
+objects from the Shapely library.
+By integrating with Shapely, you can use the rich set of libraries and tools it provides.
+That includes support for computing polygon characteristics such as total area, intersection checks, and conversion to other formats.

 Accessing Coordinates

-in an empty cell and
+in an empty cell and execute it for a visual representation of the polygon shape.

 Visualization on a Map

-Here is how you can use it.
+Here’s how to use it.

 The visualize